Rocker bottom shoe

-A rocker sole shoe or rocker bottom shoe is a shoe which has a thicker-than-normal sole with rounded heel.
+A rocker sole shoe or rocker bottom shoe is a shoe that has a thicker-than-normal sole with a rounded heel.
 Such shoes ensure the wearer does not have flat footing along the proximal-distal axis of the foot.
-The shoes are generically known by a variety of names including round bottom shoes, round/ed sole shoes, and toning shoes, but also by various brand names.
+The shoes are generically known by a variety of names, including round bottom shoes, round/ed sole shoes, and toning shoes, but also by various brand names.
 Tyrell & Carter identified at least six standard variations of the rocker sole shoe and named them: toe-only rocker, rocker bar, mild rocker, heel-to-toe rocker, negative heel rocker and double rocker.